thirdcoastx/t-dash/README.md

 - The integration will require the user to login in order to obtain the information concerning his or her projects

-NOTE:  This is currently pointed to localhost:8000 API.
+NOTE:  This is currently pointed to localhost:8000 for the API and localhost:9001 for the TAIGA App Server.
 You'll need to update the URL's to call taiga.io API or your on-prem API.

 To Do:
   -- Make API URL a Parameter from Ansible/Docker
+  -- Make TAIGA API URL a Parameter from Ansisble/Docker